jeffkamo/focus-manager/README.md

 ### Send Focus to anything

 Even if an element is normally not focusable (i.e. a `div`), you can send focus to it using `focusManager`.
+A `tabindex` will be added if one is missing to ensure focus is possible.

 ```js
 $('#openModal').click(function() {